Contents

 As we’ve explained earlier, there are different types of rain sensors, and they function quite differently.
 Of course, this is dependent on their applications.
 Currently, the most popular modern rain sensor mechanism is the expansion disk.

 The rain sensor sits outside.
 As soon as it gets wet, the expansion disk inside grows.
 The rain sensor will then send a signal to a controller.
 The controller will facilitate another function, e.g., turn sprinklers on or off.
-The expansion disk usually consists of cork or wood encased in a plastic or waterproof material with conformal coating
+The expansion disk usually consists of cork or wood encased in a plastic or waterproof material with a conformal coating.

 Traditionally, we have always used rainfall collection cups in our rain sensors.
 A cup collects rainwater, and when it reaches a certain level, it will send a wireless (usually) signal to a controller.
 However, this design has always been quite rudimentary and prone to error.
 For instance, the cup may collect non-rain debris, insects, dirt, and leaves.